Students are Going PRO with skilled Trades!

 Watch how Shianne is Going PRO.

-Meet Nyanotee Cooper.
-Studying at LCC in the MAT Squared program for computer networking and cyber security Nyanotee likes MAT Squared because she learns what she needs in the classroom and then gets to apply the skills on the job.
+Meet Nyanontee Cooper.
+Studying at LCC in the MAT Squared program for computer networking and cyber security Nyanontee likes MAT Squared because she learns what she needs in the classroom and then gets to apply the skills on the job.
 “We’ve gotten the skills at an amazing place to get this qualification from so we are extremely employable.”